KarimIO/Grindstone/plugins/Grindstone.Editor.TextureImporter/README.md

-# Editor Material Importer
+# Editor Texture Importer

 This plugin is developed by the Grindstone Foundation.
-It's designed to allow material files to be imported ingame, and adds a material editor as well.
+It's designed to allow texture files to be imported ingame, and adds a texture editor as well.

 ## Registered Items